rancher/fleet/dev/README.md

 The k3d cluster is set up with multiple port forwardings by the scripts: `-p '80:80@server:0' -p '443:443@server:0'`.
 More arguments can be provided via the `k3d_args` variable.

-### Troubleshooting

-If running the `infra setup` script returns an error about flag `--insecure-skip-tls-verify` not being found, check which version of Helm you are using via `helm version`.
-In case you have Rancher Desktop installed, you may be using its own Helm fork from `~/.rd/bin` by default, based on a different version of upstream Helm.
-Feel free to set environment variable `HELM_PATH` to remedy this.
-By default, the setup script will use `/usr/bin/helm`.

 ## Different Script Folders